-Methamphetamine or Crystal Meth is an illegal synthetic (man-made) drug.
-It is not made from a plant or an herb.
-Methamphetamine varies in texture and purity depending on how it is made.
+Crystal Meth is an illegal synthetic (man-made) drug.
+It varies in texture and purity depending on how it is made.
 It may be sold as a fine to a coarse powder, crystals, or white chunks with grey or pink bits.
 It may be taken by mouth, smoked, snorted, or injected.
-‘Speed’ is the injectable form of methamphetamine.
-Crystal methamphetamine (crystal meth) is a smokeable form of methamphetamine.

 Also Known As:

-222, chalk, crank, crystal, crystal meth, dirt, glass, Hawaiian salt, fast, gak, gingo, grit, high-speed chicken feed, ice, Koolaid, kryptonite, ladies, peach, peanut butter, peanuts, pink, poor man’s cocaine, rock candy, shabu, shards, sketch, soiks, speed (meth), spooch, stovetop, tina, tweak, zip.
+222, chalk, crank, crystal, dirt, glass, Hawaiian salt, fast, gak, gingo, grit, high-speed chicken feed, ice, Koolaid, kryptonite, ladies, peach, peanut butter, peanuts, pink, poor man’s cocaine, rock candy, shabu, shards, sketch, soiks, speed, spooch, stovetop, tina, tweak, zip.

 Central Nervous System (CNS) Stimulants

-The effects of methamphetamine are unpredictable.
+The effects of the drug are unpredictable.
 It is different for everyone.
-The way a person feels after taking methamphetamine depends on many factors:
+The way a person feels depends on many factors:

 In addition, a person could potentially experience: